Peer Review Process

 Revision

-The paper is acceptable for publication, subject to conditions that need to be addressed in producing a final version of the manuscript.
-These may include sub-editing changes and the minor amendments to ensure the paper fully matches our criteria.
-After final checking in the editorial office, acceptance is confirmed and the paper is forwarded to the publishers for publication.
+The paper is acceptable for publication, subject to minor sub-editing changes.
+After final checking, acceptance is confirmed and the paper is forwarded to the publishers.